okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_sign-in_widget/index.md

 Copy the code above into an `index.html` file on your hard drive.

 For this example to work, you'll need to host it on a web server that runs locally on port 8080.
-To do this, if you have Python 3 installed, you can simply run the command `python -m http.server 8080` in the same directory as `index.html`.
+If you have Python 3 installed you can simply run the command `python -m http.server 8080` in the same directory as `index.html`.
 If you're on a Mac, you can use `python -m SimpleHTTPServer 8080`.
-This will open a web server on port 8080 and you'll be able to access your page at http://localhost:8080.
+This will open a web server on port 8080 and you'll be able to access your page at `http://localhost:8080`.

 #### Sign In to Okta with the Default Dashboard